rachung2510/FYP70_SocialRobot/JetsonNanoSetup.md

 - ```pip install opencv-python```
 - ```pip install imutils```
 - ```pip install sklearn``` (this can take quite a while)
+4. If any wheels fail to build, run step 1 again.
+Numpy especially tends to fail if pip is not upgraded.

 ## Installing the more annoying Python packages
 The troublesome ones are DLib and Tensorflow, as well as JetCam for interfacing with the USB camera.